wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 3. Amazon Quick Product Post option for quickly adding the basic information needed for a product.
 This options automatically creates the corresponding Post for the product.
 4. Plugin Options Panel.
 5. Plugin Menu.
+6. Shortcode Addition to allow unlimited products in post content.

 == Changelog ==
+= 1.6 =
+* Added Options to let admin choose if they want to "Hook" into the_excerpt and the_content hooks in Main Options with override on each post/page.(10/3/2009)
+* Added Open in a New Window Option (for Amazon button) in Main Options with override on each page/post.(10/3/2009)
+* Added "Show Only on Single Page" option to individual post/page options.(10/4/2009)
+* Added Shortcode functionality to allow addition of unlimited products in the post/page content.(10/4/2009)
+* Added "Quick Fix - Hide Warnings" option in Main Options.
+Adds ini_set("display_errors", 0) to code to help some admins hide any Warnings if their PHP settings are set to show them.(10/3/2009)
+* Fixed Array Merge Warning when item is not an array.(10/3/2009)
+* Fixed "This Items not available in your locale" message as to when it acatually displays and spelling.(10/3/2009)
+* Added Options to let admin add their own Error Messages for Item Not available and Amazon Hidden Price notificaton.(10/3/2009)
+* Updated Default CSS styles to include in Stock and Out of Stock classes and made adjustments to other improper styles.
+(10/3/2009)
 = 1.5 =
 * Remove hook to the_excerpt because it could cause problems in themes that only want to show text.
 (9/17/2009) = 1.4 =